 In essence, this verse teaches us to reflect on Allah’s Greatness (by worshiping during the day; etc) and rest at night.

 And so, instead of sleeping during the day to energize yourself for night prayers, perhaps you could turn to energy-boosting food like dates, bananas, brown rice, and salmon.
 By following Allah’s orders closely, you will avoid suffering from sleep disorders like Insomnia and Narcolepsy.

 Undoubtedly, many of us have been involved in backbiting in some way or another, whether we are the backbiter who says spiteful things or the person who listens to these malicious remarks being made.
-Thus, we must make use of the time we have during Ramadan very wisely by seeking forgiveness for these sins and promising to not repeat them again.
+Thus, we must make very wise use of the time we have during Ramadan by seeking forgiveness for these sins and promising not to repeat them again.